eulersson/taconez/README.md

 # If the Raspberry Pi is older than 4 (uses Debian bullseye intead of bookworm) you
 # will need to install libpulse-dev.
 sudo apt install libpulse-dev

+# On macOS you would need the pulse audio libraries too
+brew install pulseaudio
 ```

 Compile with: